cython/cython/docs/src/userguide/numpy_tutorial.rst

     cdef int [:,:,::1] a

-If you want to give Cython the information that the data is C-contiguous you have to declare the memoryview like this::
+If you want to give Cython the information that the data is Fortran-contiguous you have to declare the memoryview like this::

     cdef int [::1, :, :] a